cylc/cylc-admin/docs/proposal-spawn-on-d.md

 satisfied by upstream tasks at the moment of output completion (and upstream tasks might be gone by shutdown) so we'll need to store task prerequisites in the DB.

+### Failed tasks

+   - (We can choose to leave failed tasks in the pool in lieu of better failure notification, but they aren't needed by the scheduler)

 ## Future Enhancements